 Data will be analyzed to assess the condition and performance of the transportation system, and to evaluate overall progress towards achieving regional goals.
 This effort will include tracking federally-required performance measures for road and bridge condition, system reliability, and safety.
-Four-year performance measure targets for road and bridge condition and system reliability were adopted in Q2 of FFY 2019.
-As such a mid-point, 2-year review of targets will be completed in Q2 of FFY 2021.
+Performance Measures will be incorporated into the MTP update.